by Debbie “The Rat Lady” Ducommun

 Giving Medications

-For tablets, you can grind them up into a fine powder on a small plate with a spoon.
-You can then mix the powder in liquid or food.
-Or, you can let tablets dissolve in liquid overnight.
-Some suggestions for foods to put medications into include baby food, pudding, mashed avocado, yogurt, brown sugar and carob powder, honey, peanutbutter mixed with jelly, moistened graham cracker, non-fat cream cheese, margarine, Nutri-Cal, pasta sauce, and as a last resort, ice cream, frosting, cheesecake, or even butterscotch or chocolate syrup!
+If you don’t have syringes for measuring, you can grind tablets or the contents of a capsule into a fine powder on a small plate with a spoon and divide the powder into the proper number of doses.
+You can then mix each dose in food.
+Some suggestions for foods to put medications into include baby food, pudding, mashed avocado, yogurt, brown sugar and carob powder, honey, peanut butter mixed with jelly, moistened graham cracker, non-fat cream cheese, margarine, Nutri-Cal, pasta sauce, and as a last resort, ice cream, frosting, cheesecake, or even butterscotch or chocolate syrup!
 Use only enough food to mask the taste of the medicine so your rat will eat it all immediately.
 Adding a bit of salt will help counter the bitter flavor of medicines.
 If your rat refuses to eat the doctored food voluntarily, those in paste form can be smeared on his mouth, or even on the backs of his ears so he will groom the paste off and eat it.

 The dose for ibuprofen is 15-60 mg/lb 2 to 4 times a day.
-You can use you can either crush up a tablet or use liquid baby medications if they do not contain sorbitol, an artificial sweetener that rats hate.
-Sorbitol will be listed under the inactive ingredients.
+You can use you can either crush up a tablet or use liquid baby medications.
 Most rats like berry flavored Motrin.
 To figure out the dose, look on the bottle to see how many mg/ml.
 Figure out how many ml to use to give your rat the proper number of mg.
 It’s a good idea to give the rat a treat afterwards to mask the bad aftertaste that may cause your rat to refuse the medication the second time.

 Antibiotic Treatment